Odonno/Modern-Gitter/README.md

 ### List of contributors

-I thank contributors to help me on this project.
+I want to thank the following contributors who have helped me this project.

 * @gep13
 * @bobmulder